Call for papers 2017

 Please read the following CFP carefully before submitting.

-- 15 July 2016 – Deadline for conference paper submissions
+- 15 July 2017 – Deadline for conference paper and workshop submissions

 Botconf is an international scientific conference aiming at bringing together academic, industrial, law enforcement and independent researchers working on issues related to the fight against botnets.
 You will find the content of last year’s edition here.
 The topics of interest include:

 - The functioning of botnets and of methods used to distribute malware related to botnets,

 - In particular, the functioning of malware and command & control mechanisms related to botnets,

 - The understanding of the organisation of groups involved in the development or the management of botnets,

 - Methods to monitor, localize and identify botnets and distribution of malware related to botnets,